MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sensors.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting turns off scripting for the location feature.

 If you enable this policy setting, scripts for the location feature will not run.